angrybacon/doomsday-wiki/markdown/chapters/01-meandeck/08-practice.md

 threat.
 Casting Doomsday off of Ritual from Underground Sea is a decent option as it allows us to leverage the Daze we have in hand but we also might want to think about whether we need the land drop to stay in play for whatever pile we want to build.
-We cannot grab a basic Swamp if run, because the fetchland doesn't allow it but if it did, that could be another thought to maybe have access to a non-Wastelandable source to cast the Duress from hand with.
+We cannot grab a basic Swamp if one is run, because the fetchland doesn't allow it but if it did, that could be another thought to maybe have access to a non-Wastelandable source to cast the Duress from hand with.